beaconsproject/movement_explorer/docs/user_guide.md

 ### Step 2.
 Explore data

-In this step, the user can visually explore the movement data along with optional spatial data such as human disturbance and fire, for example, in the **Mapview** on the right.
+In this step, the **Movement data** is explored along with optional spatial data such as human disturbance and fire, for example, in the **Mapview** on the right.

 **Mapview** has an interactive legend in the top right.
 There are three background options: ESRI.WorldTopoMap, ESRI.WorldImagery, and ESRI.WorldGrayCanvas.
 The spatial layers listed below the background options are either from the Demo dataset or uploaded as a GeoPackage (Input 3) in **Step 1.
 Select data**.
 The layers can be turned on and off by clicking the boxes next to the names.
 Below the interative legend is a static legend showing the colour for each spatial layer.